spack/spack/lib/spack/docs/build_systems/gopackage.rst

 Things to keep in mind include:

-* the package should use only a *build* dependency on go (unless something wacky is happening at run time);
+* the package should only have a *build* dependency on go unless something unusual is happening at run time, e.g. the application runs a "script" via `go run` or calls some other sub-tool of the `go` command (e.g. `go fmt`).

 * you'll need to provide ``resource`` definitions for dependencies (``modules2tuple`` might be helpful) and ensure that ``go`` does not